 The benefits of doing a placement year

-Beverley believes that studying for three years in a row can be intense and would recommend undertaking a placement in the third year of your degree.
+Beverley believes that studying for three years in a row can be intense and would recommend undertaking a placement in the third year of your degree for this reason.

-Beverley feels that since living abroad in the Netherlands and working at Nike she has learnt and experienced so many new things that she would never have experienced if she had gone straight into her final year.
+Beverley feels that when living abroad in the Netherlands and working at Nike, she learnt and experienced so many new things that she would have never experienced if she had gone straight into her final year.

 She comments: “A placement year is a great way for students to leave their comfort zone and grow as an individual.
 You can also put the things that you've learnt into practice.”